mathix420/vuito/README.md

 ```

 ## Templates
-With templates you can easily create and reuse validations.
+With templates, you can easily create and reuse validations.

 `validations/auth.ts`:
 ```typescript